renoise/tools/Tools/com.renoise.SliceMate.xrnx/README.md

 ### Slice panel

-The slice panel contains a number of buttons, each one relating to slicing in some way.
+The slice panel contains all buttons that are related to slicing.

 * **Slice at Cursor** - as the title says, pressing this button will slice the sample at the current position.
 If no sample is present, a dialog will appear and ask if a note should be written to the pattern.

+* **Quantize** - determines the current quantization mode.
+Default is 'Beat', which is usually every four lines or so.
+Note that quantization always applies to Slice (Forward & Backward) and Fill, but only applies to 'Slice at Cursor' when explicitly enabled  (see options).

+* **Limit Fill** - here you can choose how to control fill actions.
+Default limit is 'Whole Pattern' - if you don't want any limit, simply choose 'Whole Song'.

-* **▲ Slice / ▼ Slice** - these buttons control the forward/backward slicing.
+* **Slice (Forward & Backward)** - these buttons control the forward/backward slicing.
 Pressing either one will insert a slice with a distance which is determined by the currently selected `Quantize` option.
+In principle, these buttons do exactly the same as if you clicked 'Slice at Cursor', moved the cursor a few lines, clicked 'Slice at Cursor', etc.

-* **▲ Insert / ▼ Insert** - click these buttons to insert existing slices into the pattern.
+* **Insert (Previous & Next)** - click these buttons to insert _existing_ slices into the pattern.
 Unlike with the other buttons, inserting will not create new slices.
+Note that the slices are automatically inserted with the actual playback duration - in theory, positioning the cursor at the trigger note and hitting "insert" repeatedly should create a seamless string of notes, recreating the full original sample.

+* **Fill (Up & Down)** - located next to 'Slice' and 'Insert'.
+Will repeat the selected action, using the selected `Quantize`, for as many times as the `Fill Limit` (scope) and sample length allows.
+Use this, for example, to insert slices for every beat throughout the currently selected pattern.

 > Before creating a new slice, SliceMate checks if there is already an active slice at the provided position.
 If this is the case, that slice is simply reused.